kayakyakr/codepinions/_posts/2017-01-14-mid-range-tablet-options.markdown

 Have comments or suggestions?
 [Post in this topic's issue](https://github.com/kayakyakr/codepinions/issues/3).
 Want to prove me wrong and prove that your brand's tablet is the best by giving me one for review purposes? <a href="mailto:codepinions@dubo.se">codepinions@dubo.se</a>

+## Update

+I wound up purchasing the Lenovo Yoga Tab 3 Plus.
+It's got the best combination of power/battery and screen size/resolution, and I found that was what was important to me.
+It's also important to note that it powers via USB-C, leaving it compatible with the battery packs, should you need one.